confiq/wiki-annotate/README.md

 ### backend

-recomendation is to use [venv](https://pypi.org/project/virtualenv/)
+Use [venv](https://pypi.org/project/virtualenv/) to create dev env

-1. create venv, with python3 is `python3 -m pip .venv`.
+1. create venv, with python3 `python3 -m pip .venv`.
 This will create a folder `.venv` and to activate it, `source .venv/bin/activate`
 2. `pip install -e .` will install package `wiki-annotate`
-3. Happy hacking
+3. `uvicorn wiki_annotate.api:app --reload` will run fastAPI backend.

 ### frontend